canerucar/case-appcent-react/README.md

-## The project where the most popular movies are listed.
+## The project where the most popular movies are listed 🥳🥳🥳

 #### Used technologies